About the Foundation

 Allocation of Funds

-All $25,000 of the funds donated in 2016 were directed to the CCF General Fund for their use in a diverse array of projects to optimize the effectiveness of currently available treatments and to advance quality treatment of patients.
+- General Fund: used in a diverse array of projects to optimize the effectiveness of currently available treatments and to advance quality treatment of patients

-- $30,000 to the CCF Clinical Research Alliance, which is a consortium of research centers dedicated to clinical studies in adult IBD patients.
-Three of Eric Suhl’s former doctors (Frachtman, Thompson, and Haas) recommended clinical research because this area was doing groundbreaking work in testing for treatments that could help Crohn’s and Colitis patients.
+- Clinical Research Alliance: a consortium of research centers dedicated to clinical studies in adult IBD patients.
+Three of Eric Suhl’s former doctors (Frachtman, Thompson, and Haas) recommended clinical research because this area was doing groundbreaking work in testing for treatments that could help Crohn’s and Colitis patients

-- $11,500 to CCF Coping with IBD, which is creating specific communication tools that empower patients and caregivers to proactively address disease coping concerns with their healthcare providers and support network.
-IBD does not just affect patients physically….it can take an emotional toll as well, and so Coping with IBD is offering resources and tools to educate patients on the relationship between their emotional well being and their health outcomes.
+- Coping with IBD: creating specific communication tools that empower patients and caregivers to proactively address disease coping concerns with their healthcare providers and support network.
+IBD does not just affect patients physically….it can take an emotional toll as well, and so Coping with IBD is offering resources and tools to educate patients on the relationship between their emotional well being and their health outcomes

-- $20,000 to funding Touching the Heart , a mental health initiative at Jewish Family Service (JFS).
+- Touching the Heart: a mental health initiative at Jewish Family Service.
 The program was created based on proven studies conducted during and since World War II that showed veterans off at war that received a message from someone they didn’t know saw a statistically significant reduction of death by suicide and were more likely to ask for help than those with no contact.
 Touching the Heart is a text-based messaging service open to our entire community specifically focusing on second semester high school seniors, college and/or graduate students of any age, and young professionals.
-The goal is to send messages just to say hello and to offer psychological support, guidance and tips for resilience and well-being.
+The goal is to send messages just to say hello and to offer psychological support, guidance and tips for resilience and well-being

 To learn more about the program or to sign up, please visit www.mentalhealthletstalk.org/touching-the-heart/